 - When did it happen?
 Date and time are very important.

-Other ways you can help eradicate unlawful behavior on our public lands:
+Other ways you can help eradicate unlawful behavior on public lands:

 - Grab a trash bag and pair of disposable gloves and set out to pick up after careless people.
 We all can do this one bag at a time.

-- Use social media to show the positive affects of your personal contributions in supporting the leave no trace and pack in, pack out principles.
+- Use social media to show the positive affects of your personal contributions in supporting the leave no trace principles; highlight the pack in, pack out mantra.

 - Educate younger generations of the importance of taking care of our public lands, National Parks and the environment.